ferasboulala/cfilt/README.md

 # cfilt
-Statistical filters implemented in C.
+Statistical filters implemented in C. Code examples can be found in the `examples` directory along with pretty figures of the output results.

 ## References
 1. Kalman and Bayesian Filters in Python, Roger R Labbe Jr, May 2018